Greg Peek, President and Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 A key design feature is the Dynamic Footrest pivot point which provides knee extension.
-In order to successfully respond to client extension, the pivot point needs to be as close to the knee as possible.
-We have noticed that in many circumstances, the pivot point is too low.
+In order to readily and successfully respond to client extension, the pivot point needs to be as close to the knee as possible.
+We have noticed that in many circumstances, the pivot point was too low.
 Seating Dynamics has offered a High Pivot option for many years to raise the pivot point of the Dynamic Footrest.
 This was originally designed for clients with short lower leg lengths (i.e., kids) and for when the seating surface was particularly high.
-However, we now realize that this option needs to become standard in order to better match the natural pivot point of the knee.
+However, we now realized that this option needed to become standard in order to better match the natural pivot point of the knee.

 In designing the product in 2012, I (Greg) realized that there would be misalignment between the knee and the pivot point but thought that, between the elevation and telescoping movements, it would be OK.
 Having seen a number of photos of actual installations since then, I have learned that it is not OK and should not be used in most cases.
 A clear example is Figure 1 in which we see many issues in need of correction.
 If the footrest pivot is not closely aligned with the knee pivot point (which is about two inches above the Popliteal Fossa), full functionality of the dynamic footrest is not provided.
-As a result, we have exciting changes coming to this product!
+As a result, we have a newly designed Dynamic Footrest!

 Let’s take a look at the problem:

 Our new redesign addresses these issues.
 The pivot point is raised, height adjustable, and streamlined to minimize the overall size.

 Thanks for your continued support as we strive to keep making our product solutions work even better for clients using wheelchairs!